LIFC2-N 2-4S 18W LiIon/LiPo Charger

 LED Description

-green on: fast charge or no battery connected
+green on: quick charge/no battery connected

 4Hz flash: battery short circuit